Rostelecom: Cellular network

-Throughout the 90s Rostelecom created subsidiaries that operated cellular networks in different regions of the country, including NSS, Baikalvestkom, Yeniseikom, SkyLink, Volgograd GSM and Akos which provided mobile services on the territory of 59 regions of Russia, serving more than 13.5 million subscribers.
-During the 2010s, Rostelecom and its subsidiaries built mobile networks of the third generation in 27 regions of Russia.
+Throughout the 90s, Rostelecom created subsidiaries that operated cellular networks in different regions of the country, including NSS, Baikalvestkom, Yeniseikom, SkyLink, Volgograd GSM, and Akos, which provided mobile services on the territory of 59 regions of Russia, serving more than 13.5 million subscribers.
+During the 2010s, Rostelecom and its subsidiaries built third-generation mobile networks in 27 regions of Russia.
 Total planned to install more than 8 thousand base stations.
 Suppliers of equipment and solutions for the 3G+ network are Ericsson and Huawei.
-In April 2013 the company announced the launch of 3G+ networks in the Sverdlovsk, Kurgan and Chelyabinsk regions, in the south of the Tyumen Oblast and in the Yamalo-Nenets Autonomous Area.
-This launch followed the introduction of 3G+ services in Perm Krai.
-Rostelecom's 3G+ network was installed using HSPA+ technology, providing data transfer speeds of up to 21MB/s, with the possibility of upgrading the network to reach speeds of up to 42MB/s if demand requires.
-The 3G+ network is LTE-ready, so that only minor modifications will be required before the company can roll out its 4G (LTE) network in the future.
+In April 2013, the company announced the launch of 3G+ networks in the Sverdlovsk, Kurgan, and Chelyabinsk regions, in the south of the Tyumen Oblast, and in the Yamalo-Nenets Autonomous Area.
+MegaFon and Tele2 and SkyLink This launch followed the introduction of 3G+ services in Perm Krai.
+Rostelecom's 3G+ network was installed using HSPA+ technology, providing data transfer speeds of up to 21 MB/s.
+The network can be upgraded to reach speeds of up to 42 MB/s if demand requires it.
+The 3G+ network is LTE-ready, so that only minor modifications will be required before the company cancompanyut its 4G (LTE) network in the future.
 In June 2013 Rostelecom launched its first part of its LTE network in Sochi for the 2014 Winter Olympics.
-Besides, the company launched LTE networks in 8 other regions besides Karsnodar Krai by the end of 2013, including Khanty-Mansi Autonomous Okrug, Republic of Khakassia, Republic of North Ossetia–Alania, Sakhalin Oblast, Chukotka Autonomous Okrug, Nenets Autonomous Okrug and the Jewish Autonomous Oblast.
+Besides, the company laucompanyTE networks in 8 other regions besides Karsnodar Krai by the end of 2013, including Khanty-Mansi Autonomous Okrug, Republic of Khakassia, Republic of North Ossetia–Alania, Sakhalin Oblast, Chukotka Autonomous Okrug, Nenets Autonomous Okrug and the Jewish Autonomous Oblast.

-In December 2013, Rostelecom board approved a plan to merge its mobile business into Tele2 Russia, former division of Nordic telecoms group Tele2 which sold it in April 2013 to VTB Bank due to the lack of 3G and 4G data licences, limiting its future growth prospects.
-Rostelecom would get a 45% voting stake in the new company, T2 RTK Holding, in exchange for contributing its standalone mobile subsidiaries and assets, including SkyLink.
-Tele2 Russia, owned by state-controlled bank VTB and Russian businessmen Yuri Kovalchuk and Alexei Mordashov, will have 55%.
+In December 2013, the Rostelecom board approved a plan to merge its mobile business into Tele2 Russia, a former division of the Nordic telecoms group Tele2, which sold it in April 2013 to VTB Bank due to the lack of 3G and 4G data licences, limiting its future growth prospects.
+Rostelecom would get a 45% voting stake in the new company, T2companylding, in exchange for contributing its standalone mobile subsidiaries and assets, including SkyLink.
+Tele2 Russia, owned by state-controlled bank VTB and Russian oligarchs Yuri Kovalchuk and Alexei Mordashov, will have 55%.
 Rostelecom and Tele2 Russia together have around 38 million mobile subscribers, or a combined market share of 16%.
 During the second stage, Rostelecom spun-off its integrated mobile businesses into its new wholly owned subsidiary, RT-Mobile (РТ-Мобайл), which will be expected to have Rostelecom's mobile licences, including the LTE licences, re-issued to it.
 Analysts said the deal makes sense as "Rostelecom has been less efficient in rolling out mobile networks.
 By relying on the Tele2 team in mobile expansion Rostelecom removes risks, while remaining open to an upside".
 In February 2014 Rostelecom and Tele2 signed a framework agreement on the integration of mobile assets to the authorized capital of the joint venture "T2 Rus Holding".
 At the first stage of integration, Rostelecom passed seven cellular subsidiaries it owns: "Sky Link", "Nizhny Novgorod Cellular Communications", "Baikalwestcom", " Volgograd GSM" Yenisei Telecom" and ICCO.